 Since we pool our data across industries, industry-specific characteristics may distort our findings.
 As a robustness check we run the same linear regression model with industry-normalized variables.
 The annual industry-specific means of each variable are calculated from the Compustat database.
+We divide each value by its corresponding industry mean.
 In some industries there have been only few observations in some years.
-We run two checks, one in which we include all observations and one where we only include industries of at least 30 observations per variable per year.
+Therefore we run two checks, one in which we include all observations and one in which we only include industries with at least 30 observations per variable per year.
 Both tests lead to very similar results, so the latter is not reported here.
-We divided each value by its corresponding industry mean.
 The results are shown in figure 12.
-This demeaned model shows qualitatively the same results as the one without normalization.
-However, significance levels are slightly lower.
-Remarkably, the industry-specific model does not display stronger impacts or significance of RoA and P/B ratios.
+The demeaned model shows qualitatively the same results as the one without normalization, except for the RaA variable that turns negative but is not at all significant.
+In general, significance levels are slightly lower.
 Still, market value shows a significant negative impact.
+The information hypothesis - measured by RaA and P/B variables - is thus not confirmed in the industrynormalized regressions.
+The market value, however, is still significant with the expected sign.
 The financial leverage has mainly positive coefficients, some significant.
-Only for intra-industry transactions there are negative but insignificant coefficients for leverage as opposed to positive and significant coefficients in the interindustry fraction.
+Only for intra-industry transactions there are negative but insignificant coefficients for leverage as opposed to positive and significant coefficients in the inter-industry fraction.
 This is in line with the information hypothesis: For acquiring firms that buy within their industry, targets' financial leverage does not play a role for the home bias.
 Firms that venture into new business lines across industries need more information and buy highly leveraged target firms only when they are in close distance.